Troubleshooting backup failures on Azure virtual machines

 Error message: Failed to freeze one or more mount-points of the VM to take a file-system consistent snapshot.

-- Unmount the devices for which the file system state was not cleaned, using the umount command.
+- Unmount the devices for which the file system state wasn't cleaned, using the umount command.

 - Run a file system consistency check on these devices by using the fsck command.